ongr-io/SettingsBundle/README.rst

 If You had defined mappings for your system, you should add
 .. code-block:: yaml

     - ONGRAdminBundle

 ..
 to your mapping section.
-More about mappings can be found (- `here<https://github.com/ongr-io/ElasticsearchBundle/blob/master/Resources/doc/mapping.md>`_)
+More about mappings can be found (`here <https://github.com/ongr-io/ElasticsearchBundle/blob/master/Resources/doc/mapping.md>`_)

 Next Elastic Search types should be updated, by running a command in console:

 .. code-block:: bash

-    es:type:update --force
+    app/console es:type:update --force

 ..